TeamRizu/outfox-wikijs/dev/actors/actortypes/songbpmdisplay/_index.md

 ---
 title: SongBPMDisplay
-description:
+description: A slightly automated version of BPMDisplay that automatically updates the text to the BPM range from a given player.
 published: true
-date: 2023-05-20T00:09:45.368Z
+date: 2023-05-20T20:47:20.596Z
-tags:
+tags: actor, songbpmdisplay
 editor: markdown
 dateCreated: 2023-05-16T06:15:56.392Z
 ---

-A slightly automated version of [BPMDisplay](/en/dev/actors/actortypes/bpmdisplay/_index) that automatically updates the text to the BPM range from a given player.
+A slightly automated version of [BPMDisplay](/en/dev/actors/actortypes/bpmdisplay) that automatically updates the text to the BPM range from a given player.

 ```lua
 Def.SongBPMDisplay{